eikek/sbt-openapi-schema/README.md

 elm install NoRedInk/elm-json-decode-pipeline
 ```

-While source files for scala and java are added to sbt's
-`sourceGenerators` so that they get compiled with your sources, the
-elm source files are added to the `resourceGenerators` list.
-The
-default output path for elm sources is `target/elm-src`.
-So in your
+The default output path for elm sources is `target/elm-src`.
+So in
-`elm.json` file, add this directory to the `source-directories` list
+your `elm.json` file, add this directory to the `source-directories`
-along with the main source dir.
+list along with the main source dir.
 It may look something like this:

 ```json
 {